neogeographica/quakestarter/docsource/basic/running.rst

 When you run "SQLauncher2.exe", you'll get a dialog window with a few settings to choose.

 The first thing to choose is the "Engine", i.e. your Quake-playing program.
-You can pick "quakespasm-spiked-win64.exe" to use the bundled Quakespasm-Spiked, or select some other Quake engine that you have installed yourself.
+You can pick "vkQuake.exe" or "ironwail.exe" to use one of the bundled engines, or select some other Quake engine that you have installed yourself.

 Don't worry about the "Resolution" setting; you can pick your video settings in the in-game menus.